-Starburst brings Presto’s open source distributed SQL engine for running fast analytic queries against various data sources ranging in size from gigabytes to petabytes to even more data sources, with more robust features.
+Trino’s open source distributed SQL engine runs fast analytic queries against various data sources ranging in size from gigabytes to petabytes.
+Starburst brings that SQL engine to even more data sources, with more robust features.
 Because Starburst’s SQL is ANSI-compliant and supports most of the SQL language features you depend on, you can hit the ground running.

 The basics #

 We know you want to jump right in, and we know you already have awesome analytics skills.
 It’s just a matter of harnessing the power of Starburst products to take your analytics even further.
 With that in mind, you can browse our latest reference materials to learn just how familiar Starburst SQL is:

 One key difference worth highlighting is the concept of catalogs.
 Each of your data sources is defined as a catalog in Starburst, and that catalog in turn contains schemas.
 Using a SQL client such as our CLI, you can discover what catalogs are available:

 presto> SHOW CATALOGS; Catalog --------- hive_sales mysql_crm (2 rows)